The three weeks before Christmas are when all hands are on deck, preparing for the holiday shopping season in a retail store.

 2. Don’t Be a Stranger.
 I don’t care if you don’t like to get more than one email per month, but major retailers know out of sight is out of mind.
 The more impressions you can consistently make with your existing customers and social media fans at this time of the year, the more you will reinforce their beliefs about why they liked you in the first place.
 In my blog post, Email Marketing to Increase Retail Sales in December, I offer topics for week-by-week holiday emails.

 3. More Pictures, Less Text.
-When someone makes an effort to open your email to them, please don’t confuse them with too many messages or they won’t figure out what you want them to do.
+When someone takes the time to open your email to them, please don’t confuse them with too many messages, or they won’t figure out what you want them to do.
 Use pictures and spare the lengthy text.
 That doesn’t mean just prices and discounts either.
 Your goal, especially in the early part of the season, is to get them to have ideas of all you offer.
-Don't forget to use Facebook Live and Instagram videos too.
+Don't forget to use Facebook Live and Instagram videos, too.

 6. Tell Them How To Give It.
 I worked with a great jeweler this year.
 They always tell a guy who buys a gift, “Look at her face when you give it, not at the (ring, pendant, etc.) because you want to see her reaction.”
 What tips could you give your toy store shoppers for creative ways to gift a toy?
 Be creative, and your readers will start thinking of their own presentations.
 You could even ask your Facebook fans to contribute their ideas!

 7. Help Them Be Selfish.
-Let's face it, it is supposed to always be better to give than it is to receive but, when you're a shopper, it is hard not to indulge.
+Let's face it, it is always supposed to be better to give than receive, but when you're a shopper, it is hard not to indulge.
 You don't have to be a department store to offer a small-scale registry or wish list.
 If you are a chocolate shop, instruct your salespeople when the customer has selected all their gifts, “Now what’s for you?”
 You could use the same thing if you sold tablets or smartphones.
 If you sell sewing machines, you could work a new machine into a conversation about holiday shopping and, when the time is right, offer, “So while you’re still shopping for others, let me show you the perfect gift for yourself.”
 Don’t pitch it with many features; show the best and brightest and let them imagine what a new machine would be like.

 You’ve completed over 300 days this year, 240 of which have been filled with more anxiety and creativity than you thought possible.
 Especially during these crazy times, now is the time to make your store shine.